dennisbirch/dbbbuilder-swift/README.md

 _Returns_: An array of all instances of the subclass in the database, fully populated.

 `public static func instancesWithOptions(_ options: DBBQueryOptions, manager: DBBManager, sparsePopulation: Bool = false) -> [DBBTableObject]?`

+A static method to retrieve all instances of a DBBTableObject subclass from the database asyncronously.

+_manager_: A DBBManager instance that owns the FMDB instance/SQLite file being read from.

+_completion_: A closure with the signature `([DBBTableObject]) -> Void`.
+When the function completes, the DBBTableObject instances can be obtained at the calling site as the closure's argument.

+`public static func getAllInstancesFromQueue(manager: DBBManager, completion: ([DBBTableObject]) -> Void)`

 A static method to retrieve DBBTableObjects that meet defined criteria.